 GEO 111 Regional Study of the Modern Industrial World

-A geographic overview of the distinctive characteristics, patterns, problems, and trends that distinguish life in the modern, industrial areas of the world where Western cultural influence has been pervasive, e.g., United States, Canada, Europe, European Russia, Japan, Australia and New Zealand.
+A geographic overview of the distinctive characteristics, patterns, problems and trends that distinguish life in the modern, industrial areas of the world where Western cultural influence has been pervasive, e.g., United States, Canada, Europe, Russia, Japan, Australia and New Zealand.

 GEO 112 Regional Study of the Developing World

 An introduction to spatial cognition, conceptualization and representation.
 Students explore physical and cultural landscapes using various mapping and geovisualization techniques and software tools.
-The geographic perspective is used to examine a broad range of topics including retail location, crime patterns, access to healthcare and environmental justice.
-No prerequisite.
+The geographic perspective is used to examine a broad range of topics including retail location, crime patterns, access to health care and environmental justice.
+No prerequisites.

 GEO 218 Geography of Religion